ricaragao/useraccounts-flow-routing/README.md

 **Compatible with Meteor 2.4**

-This repository provides versions for the package [useraccounts:flow-routing](https://github.com/meteor-compat/useraccounts-flow-routing/) that are compatible with latest Meteor.
+This repository provides versions for the package [useraccounts:flow-routing](https://github.com/ricaragao/useraccounts-flow-routing/) that are compatible with latest Meteor and `ostrio:flow-router-extra`.
 This is necessary because the author is not maintaining package anymore.

 ## Changes
+- v1.16.0
+    - Changed the dependence from `kadira:flow-router` to more updated package `ostrio:flow-router-extra`.
 - v1.15.0
     - `api.versionsFrom` on `Package.onUse` was changed from `1.0.3` to `2.4`.